medlmobileenterprises/react-native-wowza-gocoder/README.md

 4. Run your project (`Cmd+R`)<

 ##### Post installation iOS
-1. After obtainting WowzaGoCoderSDK framework and the wowzastaticlib, add them to your main project, in the root directory of the project
+1. After obtaining WowzaGoCoderSDK framework and the wowzastatic-lib, add them both to a folder in the root directory of the project.
-2. Add the libraries to the build phases for your app target, add a copy files phase http://www.wowza.com/resources/gocodersdk/docs/1.0/intro-installation/
+2. Add the WowzaGoCoderSDK.framework to the build phases for your app target, add a copy files phase with the WowzaGoCoder.SDK http://www.wowza.com/resources/gocodersdk/docs/1.0/intro-installation/

 #### Android